 Different Psychological terms for can’t let go of the past disorder

 Psychological Term: Avoidant personality disorder (AVPD):

-AVPD is different to depression, as people with AVPD are not depressed.
-Instead, it’s characterised by a tendency to form intense but short-term relationships that don’t last.
+AVPD is different from depression, as people with AVPD are not depressed.
+Instead, it’s characterized by a tendency to form intense, but short-term relationships that don’t last.

 In these instances, you may be very involved in a new romantic partner or friend but lack commitment because you fear abandonment.

 You may also believe that rejection and other negative responses stem from your own shortcomings, rather than from external circumstances beyond your control.

 Some signs that you have avoidant personality disorder include –